 What Drivers Are Risking When FAILING TO STOP FOR a School Bus

 We all have places to be.
 It can be fairly easy to become consumed with the glowing clock on the dash — but it is never acceptable to pass a school bus when its flashing lights are on.
 The NASDPTS survey noted six consecutive shocking days in which six students were killed in stop-arm violations or while waiting at a bus stop.
 In addition to these losses, eight other students and two adults were injured over the span of these six days.

 When motorists get behind the wheel of a vehicle, they are accepting the responsibilities that come with their right to drive.
 They are accepting the duty of care they owe each individual on the road, as well as their duty to abide by the law.
 If you were injured or a loved one was hurt or killed by a stop-arm violator, our Winston-Salem car accident lawyers may be able to help you seek justice and compensation for your loss.

 A Champion For Every Client

 Our experienced attorneys at Lewis & Keller have been helping accident victims seek compensation through personal injury cases for years.
-If you have been affected by a stop-arm violator, our legal team may be able to help you through this difficult time.
+If you have been affected by someone failing to stop for a school bus, our legal team may be able to help you through this difficult time.
 We offer legal advice as well as free consultations when you call our office at 336-765-7777 or fill out our online Free Case Review form.
 Don’t wait to get the justice you deserve.
 Call us today.